Hypnotherapy as a Tool for Sports Performance

 Evidence summary: research on hypnosis for concentration in sports and athletic outcomes

 > Note: Evidence varies by sport, study design, and outcome measure.
-Hypnosis is generally more effective as part of a multi-modal mental skills program than as a standalone “magic bullet.”
+Hypnosis works best as part of a multi-part mental skills program, not as a standalone “magic bullet.”

 Addressing myths and safety: what sports professionals should know about hypnotherapy for focus improvement